 - Prince died.
 I listened to his entire catalog as I sorted through stacks of business and personal boxes.

-- We shared our new home, such as it is, with our adult daughter.
+- We shared our new tiny home, such as it is, with our adult daughter taking a break from her own home.
 Not quite deja vu.

 - Yes, our first grandchild, a boy, was born in June.
 We were out of town.